klvl/allure-revision/README.md

 }
 ```

-The `columns.column.horizontalAlignment` specifies a horizontal alignment for all rows for a column.

-Supported values: "LEFT", "CENTER", "RIGHT", "JUSTIFYLEFT"

 ### columns.column.dropdown [optional]

+The `columns.column.dropdown` specifies array of dropdown values for all rows for a given column.
+The values is a free
+string input.
+If this value is not specified, the column will be a blank or with a
+[reportValue](#columnscolumnreportvalue-optional) value if specified.
+The column cannot contain both options together
+(`columns.column.reportValue` and `columns.column.dropdown`).

 ```json
 {